 Position InformationGuiding Mental Wellness, Leading Positive Change: Join the County of Sonoma as the next Behavioral Health Medical Director.Starting salary up to $331,434/annually,

-and a comprehensive benefits package The Benefits of County Employment
+and a comprehensive benefits package, PLUS a $25,000 Signing Bonus^ The Benefits of County Employment

 Working at the County of Sonoma offers expansive opportunities for growth and development, the ability to be a part of a challenging and rewarding work environment, and the satisfaction of knowing you're working to better our communities.
 You can also look forward to excellent benefits* including: